AidaAmini/DyGIE-MECHANIC/README.md

 * Please cite our paper if you use our datasets or models in your project.
 See the [BibTeX](#citation).
 * Feel free to [email us](#contact-us).

+# News
+Check out the [DYGIE++ repo for an example notebook](https://github.com/dwadden/dygiepp/blob/master/notebooks/MECHANIC-inference-spacy.ipynb): loading a model trained on MECHANIC and extracting relations using a Spacy interface.

 # Annotated datasets
 We provide two annotated datasets:
 - Coarse-grained mechanism relations (`Direct` and `Indirect`)